Generalized gamma approximation with rates for urns, walks and trees: Random walk: Proof of Theorem 1.11

+\end{proposition} \begin{pf} Mapping the pairing of leaves and internal nodes from the planted binary tree to the excursion, we have that the heights in each pair differ by exactly one because, by definition of the pairing, each leaf has one more left edge in its path up to the root as compared to the internal node it is paired with.

-\begin{proof}[Proof of Proposition~\ref{prop4}] Pairing up time points in the excursion corresponding to leaves and internal nodes in the binary tree, we can see that the heights in each pair differ by exactly~$1$.
-Let~$J\sim\Be(1/2)$ independent of all else.
-Instead of choosing a random time point~$K\sim\{0,\dots,2n-1\}$, we may as well choose with probability~$1/2$ the time point corresponding to Leaf~1 (let this event be~$\{J=1\}$), and choose with probability~$1/2$ the time point paired with the time point given by Leaf~1 (let this event be~$\{J=0\}$).
-Note that the height of a time point corresponding to a leaf is just the number of left-edges in the path to the root in the corresponding binary tree.
-Denote by~$X_n$ the height of the excursion at the chosen time point.
-Applying Lemma~\ref{lem11} we have that~$X_n = 1+M_{1,n}$ if~$J=1$, where~$M_{1,n}\sim\Bi(N_n-1,1/2)$, and~$X_n = M_{1,n}$ if~$J=0$.
-Thus we can write~$X_n = J + M_{1,n} \sim \Bi(N_n,1/2)$, which proves the claim. \end{proof}
+Let $J\sim\Be(1/2)$ independent of all else.
+Instead of choosing a random time point $K'$, we may as well choose with probability $1/2$ the time point corresponding to Leaf~1 ($J=0$), and choose with probability $1/2$ the time point paired with the time point given by Leaf~1 ($J=1$).
+Recall that the height of a time point corresponding to a leaf is just one plus the number of left-edges $M_{1,n}$ in the path to the root in the corresponding binary tree.
+From Lemma~\ref{lem1} with $k=1$, we have $M_{1,n}\sim\Bi(N^*_{n-1}-1,1/2)$.
+Let $X_n$ be the height of the excursion at the time point corresponding to the node chosen in the binary tree; we have $X_n = 1 + M_{1,n} - J$.
+Since $J$ is independent of the tree and since $1-J\sim\Be(1/2)$, we have $X_n \sim\Bi(N^*_{n-1},1/2)$, which proves the claim. \end{pf}